mapsam/mapsam.github.io/posts/_posts/2014-11-21-d3-background-hash.markdown

 *note: this takes a while to load since it's through an `iframe`, sorry!
 You can view the [raw example here](http://broadstreetmaps.giscollective.org/d3hash-example)*

+To extend it further, you can define multiple patterns based on your data and essentially set them to create a density style map, the difference being the space between your hash lines.

+<iframe src="http://broadstreetmaps.giscollective.org/d3hash-example2" width="600" height="400" frameborder="0" style="overflow:hidden;"></iframe>

 D3 is fun!